spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 ## 5. Adjust prices for cart

-For the products in the cart, prices must be displayed according to the group the logged-in user belongs to (in case the current user is a guest, the default price should be displayed).
+For the products in the cart, prices must be displayed according to the group the logged-in user belongs to (if the current user is a guest, the default price should be displayed).

 The prices for the products in the cart are added by the `CartItemPricePlugin`.